Magnetic Field Amplification via Protostellar Disc Dynamos: Results

-Below we show poloidal plots of disc density $\rho$, magnetic flux contours $\Psi$ and poloidal velocity vectors $v_{\rm{p}}$ of a typical run in the weak dynamo regime (Fig. \ref{fig:poloidal_weak}).
-We see that magnetic flux of the disc increases as a function of time, and the flux builds up on the star as it advects inwards with the accreting matter.
-The dynamo only changes the field geometry in the inner part of the disc $R \lesssim 10$ where loops form, even though the dynamo is operating for all radii $R > R_{\rm{dyn}} = 5$.
-In the outer parts of the disc field lines become more inclined relative to their initial configuration, just like in the case where the dynamo is not operating.
+In Fig. \ref{fig:poloidal_weak} we plot disc density $\rho$ (color), magnetic flux contours $\Psi$ (white) and poloidal velocity vectors $v_{\rm{p}}$ (yellow) of our fiducial $\alpha_d = 0.1$ run.
+We see that magnetic flux in the disc increases as a function of time and the flux builds up on the star as it advects inwards with the accreting matter.
+On time scales of the simulation, the dynamo only changes the field geometry in the inner part of the disc $R \lesssim 10$ where loops form.
+Along the star, a diple-like structure forms, as flux from the disc grows and is advected onto it.
+For $t \gtrsim 200$ a quadrupole structure forms near the inner disc with field lines \emph{parallel} to the disc, rather than threading \emph{through} it.
+In the outer parts of the disc field lines become more inclined relative to their initial configuration due to magnetic pressure in the corona, as in the case where the dynamo is not operating, shown in Dyda15.
+Despite the dynamo operating for all radii $R > R_{\rm{dyn}} = 5$, the simulation does not run long enough for the outer parts of the disc to evolve this quadrupolar structure.
+This requires diffusing the dipole-like flux lines threading through the disc out the simulation domain, which occurs in the outer disc on timescales $\sim (\alpha_{\eta} \Omega_K )^{-1} \approx 900$ inner disc orbits.

+Runs were performed with seed field amplitudes ranging between $B_0 = 10^{-2} - 10^0$.
+These correspond to midplane plasma $\beta = 10^1 - 10^5$.
+For $\beta \gg 10^1$, corresponding to seed fields $B_0 \ll 1$, the results were largely independent of the initial magnetic field.
+For larger field values, the dynamo had comparatively little effect, and the simulation behaved as for the case $\alpha_d = 0$ where the disc dynamo is explicitly turned off (see Dyda et al 2015).
+The dipole and higher order multipoles grow on the star as flux is generated in the disc and advected onto the star.
+We note that Cowling's antidynamo theorem (1934), which states that a self-sustained, axisymmetric field cannot be maintained, does not apply to our simulations because the dynamo term in (\ref{eq:dynamo_term}) models subgrid physics which is by assumption non-axisymmetric.

-\subsubsection{Stellar Multipoles}
+\subsection{Stellar Multipoles}

-Any magnetic field can be expanded in a general multipole expansion.
-As our code is in cylindrical coordinates, projecting out the multipole components is slightly more involved than taking the inner product of the flux function with the Legendre polynomials.
-We show how to extract the dipole $\mu_{\rm{dip}}$, quadrupole $\mu_{\rm{quad}}$ and octupole $\mu_{\rm{oct}}$ moments from our simulations in Appendices \ref{sec:dipole} - \ref{sec:octupole}.
-We use this method to study the time dependence of the multipole moments.
-This gives us a sense of the geometry of the generated magnetic field around the star.
-This is important because measurements using the Zeeman-Doppler technique have shown that magnetic fields around young stars are often complex, exhibiting dipole and higher order fields (e.g Donati \& Collier Cameron 1997; Donati et al. 1999; Jardine et al. 2002).
+Any magnetic field can be expanded in a general multipole expansion (\ref{eq:multipole}).
+We show how we extract the stellar dipole $\mu_{\rm{dip}}$, quadrupole $\mu_{\rm{quad}}$ and octupole $\mu_{\rm{oct}}$ moments from our simulations in Appendix \ref{sec:multipoles}.
+We use this method to study the time dependence of the magnetic field topology around the star.